Jinshari Vol.50

 Workshop Support - "Hear, Learn, and Experience!"

 Every third Sunday of the month two bonsai workshops, one in the morning and one in the afternoon, are held at the Omiya Bonsai Art Museum.
 The morning workshop is for children, while the afternoon workshop is aimed at adults.
-Also, during the summer holidays period, the museum will also run a Summer Holiday Workshop aimed at Elementary School students.
+Also, during the summer holiday period, the museum will also run a Summer Holiday Workshop aimed at Elementary School students.

 Looking back, taking part in a workshop was the first chance I had to touch a bonsai myself.
 It might seem like a bit of an over-exaggeration, but I now feel like my whole world changed by having that first bonsai in my hands.
 Bonsai are living.
-And so, I feel that by taking part in the important task raising my bonsai every day, I am helping to preserve a part of Japanese culture.
-Why don’t you all try cultivating a bonsai, it could change your whole world view?
+And so, I feel that by taking part in the important task of raising my bonsai every day, I am helping to preserve a part of Japanese culture.
+Why don’t you all try cultivating a bonsai, it could change your whole worldview.

 Museum Supporter Kazuyuki Shirai